azagniotov/stubby4j/README.md

 ```

 ## Change Log
+### 2.0.12-SNAPSHOT
+* Removed flag `--watch_sleep_time`.
+The `--watch` flag can now accept an optional arg value which is the watch scan time in milliseconds.
+If milliseconds is not provided, the watch scans every 100ms.

 ### 2.0.11
 * `--watch` flag sleep time is now configurable via `--watch_sleep_time` and defaults to `100ms` if `--watch_sleep_time` is not provided
 * Added a `GET` endpoint on Admin portal `localhost:8889/refresh` for refreshing stubbed data